Rampal (spiritual leader)

-Rampal (born Rampal Singh Jatain on 8 September 1951) is an Indian religious leader of the Kabir Panth religious domination.
-He is a disciple of Swami Ramdevanand, a local seer and Hindu saint from the Garib Das Panth sect; in 1994, Swami Ramdevanand selected him as his successor, causing Rampal to quit his job as a junior engineer.
-He and his followers established Satlok Ashram in 1999 in Rohtak, Haryana and would go on to start several other ashrams in Jhajjar and Rohtak.
+Rampal (born Rampal Singh Jatain on 8 September 1951) is an Indian spiritual leader of Kabir Panth.

+He is a disciple of Ramdevanand, a local seer, and saint from the Garib Das Panth sect.
+In 1994, Ramdevanand selected him as his successor.
+In 1999, he and his followers established Satlok Ashram in Rohtak, Haryana and would go on to start several other ashrams in Jhajjar and Rohtak.

 In 2006, Rampal publicly objected to certain parts of Satyarth Prakash, a central book of Arya Samaj.
 In July 2006, a violent confrontation between the followers of Arya Samaj and the supporters of Rampal took place at the Satlok Ashram, leading to the death of an Arya Samaj follower.
 Rampal was accused of triggering the confrontation and charged and arrested for murder.
 After 21 months in jail, he was released on bail in 2008.

 However, in 2014, authorities again ordered his arrest on contempt charges after Rampal repeatedly failed to appear in court.
 Police then attempted to storm the Satlok Ashram, where they violently clashed with Rampal's followers, trying to prevent his arrest.
 The standoff between the police and his followers would injure multiple people, including those from media crews, and six people were killed during the week-long siege.
 Afterwards, Rampal was arrested and taken to Chandigarh to be tried.
-The alleged saint was acquitted of charges on 20th December 2022.
+He was acquitted of charges on 20 December 2022.

 Rampal was charged with wrong confinement, murder, sedition, among other charges.
 In 2018, he and 26 of his followers were found guilty of murder (among other offences) and were sentenced to life imprisonment for the six deaths during the 2014 standoff.
+In August 2025, his life sentence was suspended.

 Early life

-Rampal was born in Dhanana, a village in the Gohana Tehsil of Sonipat district, Punjab.
+Rampal was born in Dhanana, a village in the Gohana tehsil of Sonipat district.
 His father Bhakt Nandlal was a farmer, and his mother Indro Devi was a housewife.
 He obtained a diploma in civil engineering from the Industrial Training Institute in Nilokheri, Karnal, and then worked as a junior engineer for 18 years in the Government of Haryana's Irrigation department.

 Rampal is married to Anaro Devi, and they have two sons and two daughters; the family lived in the Barwala Ashram until the siege.